Invest in Your Team.

 - How to name documents and files in order to locate them quickly and easily.

-- What to do with all the e-mails they’ve accumulated over the years.
+- What to do with all the emails that have accumulated over the years.

-- Where to store e-mails and attachments they want or need to keep.
+- Where to store emails and attachments that are necessary to keep.

 - And much more.